GoGo Logo of A Phone

 Instructions

-3. Drizzle olive oil, salt, and pepper over the salmon.
+3. Drizzle with olive oil, salt and pepper.

-5. Let the salmon cool before flaking it into small pieces with a fork.
+5. Let the salmon cool, then flake into small pieces with a fork.

 6. Combine the diced avocado, red onion, cilantro, lime juice, and flaked salmon in a large bowl.
 Gently toss everything together.
 Season with salt and pepper for a delicious salad chock full of the healthiest food for the elderly.